 If your team has the chance to use Atlassian Jira already, there is no need to purchase and integrate an extra platform.
 You can activate the Golive Jira App in a few clicks and start populating your Environment Inventory and enabling your Booking System to rely on the Jira issue's powerful capabilities.
 Try it free for 30 days and if you decide to continue, the App will be added to your Atlassian bill (easy purchasing process - no new vendor registration).

-Apwide Golive is a Jira App for more visibility and control over your environments.
+Apwide Golive is a Jira App giving you more visibility and control over your environments.

 Leading companies are already using Apwide Golive for Test Environment Management as it integrates smoothly with their DevOps toolchain.

 Free trial / Free forever up to 10 Jira Cloud users!